IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 The EzNoSQL database can be defined with a user supplied primary key, where the chosen key must be contained in each the document and paired with a unique value.

 The primary keyname must be less than 256 characters; however, the value size is unrestricted.
 In the above example, the `"Customer_id"` keyname may be a good choice for a unique primary key.
 The value in this case of `"4084"` becomes the primary key value used to retrieve the document.
+The primary key value cannot be part of an array, however, it can be an imbedded document less than 16 megabytes in size.

 If a unique keyname is not available, the database can be defined without a keyname.
 In this case EzNoSQL will auto generate a unique `key:value` for the document and insert the additional element at the beginning of the document.
 The additional element will use a reserved keyname of `"znsq_id"` and paired with a 120 byte unique character value:
 ```json